JonathanAquino/changelog-pr/README.md

 - [ ] Label your PR for the changelog: skip-changelog, breaking-changes, new-feature, enhancement, bug, implementation-changes

+If all is well, your next PR merge should result in a new action appearing in your repo's Actions tab in GitHub.

 ## Why Use Changelog PR Over git log?

 The main value add of Changelog PR over just using git log is that it shows the all-important